 JK: Some of the most common symptoms of burnout include fatigue, insomnia, physical health aliments (frequently calling in sick to work), anger and irritability, impaired concentration and poor performance.
 Practicing self-care is an effective way to prevent burnout, especially when working in a helping profession.
 Lawyers can take a few steps to improve self-care.
 Some examples include joining a gym and working out (research shows 20 to 30 minutes of cardio a day helps manage depression and anxiety), exploring yoga, taking up a hobby, learning a new skill and reading.
 Learning to live in the moment, laugh more often, practicing mindfulness, reaching out to family and friends and journaling or writing a gratitude log are other methods that people find helpful.

 BC: I think that, as in any profession, work-life balance is essential.

 If you have concerns about depression or substance abuse, please consult your primary care practitioner.
 You may also want to look into attending counseling, a support group or a 12-step program like Alcoholics Anonymous.
 Your state bar association may also have a confidential lawyer assistance program that can provide support and resources.
 If you ever feel suicidal, please call 911 or the National Suicide Prevention Lifeline at (800) 273-8255.

 Ruth Carter is a lawyer, writer and speaker.
-Her law practice, The Carter Law Firm, focuses on intellectual property, social media, First Amendment and flash mob law.
+Her law practice focuses on intellectual property, social media, First Amendment and flash mob law.
 Ruth is the author of the ABA book “The Legal Side of Blogging for Lawyers,” as well as “Flash Mob Law: The Legal Side of Planning and Participating in Pillow Fights, No Pants Rides, and Other Shenanigans.”
 Follow her on Twitter @rbcarter.